Filters are important to help in keeping the fish tank water clean and purified.

 Here are the steps for cleaning mechanical filters.

-- You will have to use the tank water to clean the mechanical filter.
+1. You will have to use the tank water to clean the mechanical filter.
 This should be for the benefit of the fish living in the tank.
-Of course, the filter will not smell as fresh as you might have wanted, but the fish will notice there is the difference.
+Of course, the filter will not smell as fresh as you might have wanted, but the fish will notice there is a difference.